 Here’s How To Make the “Waffle Taco Shells”

 I made the “waffle taco shells” by modifying my popular Homemade Waffle Cone recipe.

-- I started with the following ingredients: Egg whites, granulated sugar, vanilla extract, Kosher salt, all-purpose flour and unsalted butter.
-To mold the waffle cone disk into a taco shape, I used a taco holder.
+- I started with the following ingredients: Egg whites, granulated sugar, vanilla extract, Kosher salt, all-purpose flour, and unsalted butter.
+I used a taco holder to mold the waffle cone disk into a taco shape.